humphreydev5/courx/README.md

 ## Deployment:
 ### Local Deployment
 - Use Docker to create a local environment:
-<span style="background-color: green;">docker-compose up</span>
+`docker-compose up`

 # Cloud Deployment:
-- Deploy the frontend using Vercel for ease of use.
+- Deploy the frontend using `Vercel` for ease of use.
-- Deploy the backend using AWS Lambda and API Gateway.
+- Deploy the backend using `AWS Lambda` and `API Gateway`.
-- Use AWS S3 for file storage and CloudFront for content delivery.
+- Use `AWS S3` for file storage and `CloudFront` for content delivery.

 # Contribution Guidelines